AdobeDocs/app-builder/src/pages/guides/app_builder_guides/architecture_overview.md

 - The [Files SDK](https://github.com/adobe/aio-lib-files) provides a file system-like abstraction on top of an out-of-the-box cloud storage to store large, temporary files.
 - The [State SDK](https://github.com/adobe/aio-lib-state) provides a state-like abstraction on top of an out-of-the-box cloud-based key-value store.

-##### Technical framework for developers
+##### Technical framework for Developers

-The [Core SDK library](https://github.com/adobe/aio-sdk-core) bundled into the [main SDK library](https://github.com/adobe/aio-sdk) provides a lower-level technical framework for developers.
+The [Core SDK library](https://github.com/adobe/aio-sdk-core) bundled into the [main SDK library](https://github.com/adobe/aio-sdk) provides a lower-level technical framework for Developers.

 This framework must be used when contributing to the App Builder SDK.
 It is also recommended to use it when building an App Builder application.

 #### Core SDK library

-The [Core SDK library](https://github.com/adobe/aio-sdk-core) enables developers with the following technical capabilities:
+The [Core SDK library](https://github.com/adobe/aio-sdk-core) enables Developers with the following technical capabilities:

 ##### Configuration